rjkviegas/ryans-receipts/README.md

 - This project made me explore the use of polymorphism (to replace conditional logic) and this was fun to do using JavaScript using ECMAScript 2015 Class function

 # Ryan's Receipts
-I have used `Express` to serve the receipts online and display the html receipts.
-I have used Handlebars for templating and an example receipt is displayed on the home page.
+I have used `Express` to serve the receipts genertor online.
 To start up the server and check out the webpsite move into the root directory:
 ```
 node ryansreceipts.js
 ```

+Using `Postman` I am able to send requests with sample `menu` and `order` `JSON` files and a receipt can be generated and sent back:
+1. in the response body when a POST request is sent to `/makereceipt`
+2. via html

 ### Example Order